Why Genworth Financial, Inc. [GNW] Should Be On Your Radar Moving Forward

-Genworth Financial, Inc. [NYSE: GNW] opened at N/A and closed at $4.11 a share within trading session on 02/05/20.
-That means that the stock dropped by -5.84% compared to the closing price from a day before, when the stock touched $3.87.
+Genworth Financial, Inc. [NYSE: GNW] opened at N/A and closed at $3.85 a share within trading session on 02/11/20.
+That means that the stock gained by 1.37% compared to the closing price from a day before, when the stock touched $3.90.

 Genworth Financial, Inc. [NYSE:GNW]: Analyst Rating and Earnings